The Best Referral Guide You'll Ever Read

 Then, there are the rewards (incentive) redemption limits.
-To protect your marketing budget and optimize your campaigns’ ROI, you should limit your promotions.
+To protect your marketing budget and optimize your campaigns’ ROI, you should always place additional restrictions on top of your promo offers.
 You should keep in mind your target market and the goal of the campaign to define which limits to use.
 Here are some ideas of the reward limitations you could implement in your referral campaigns:

-- Can referral rewards be applied to any order or is there a minimum order value?
+- Can referral rewards be applied to any order or is there a minimum order value required?

 - What is the expiration date of the rewards?

-- What are the channels where the rewards can be used?
+- What are the POS where the rewards can be used?

 - Can the rewards be transferred to another person?

 You can and you should make the referral message personalized.
 You should let the referrers add their own notes to the referral messages.
 You could also add a name and picture of the referrer, especially if they have to be logged in to refer their friends and you can pull this information into the message automatically.
 You can also use the referrer’s name as the referral code or let them personalize the referral code or link.

 Other ways you can personalize your referral program include:

 - Inviting only selected customers to the referral program, for example, those who left you a positive review.